KelennNicolle/VV-ISTIC-TP1/sujet.md

 Shortly after the appearance of WebAssembly another paper proposed a mechanized specification of the language using Isabelle.
 The paper can be consulted here: https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf.
 This mechanized specification complements the first formalization attempt from the paper.
 According to the author of this second paper, what are the main advantages of the mechanized specification?
 Did it help improving the original formal specification of the language?
 What other artifacts were derived from this mechanized specification?
 How did the author verify the specification?
 Does this new specification removes the need for testing?

 ## Answer 5

+The main advantages of the mechanized specification is that it preserves 'Eyeball closeness' (a line to line correspondance between the specification and the mechanisation), meaning the specification already include a definition in formal notation.
+By what was mentioned previously, this new specification improves the original one.
+An artefact resulting from this work, the author produced a fully mechanised proof of both soundness properties.
+No, the new specification, while being closer to the implementation (thanks to the Eyeball closeness), still requires to have a tested implementation.